When you want the very best...

 The Vermont Association of Adult Day Services has produced a video that highlights adult day and our role in the lives of members and their family caregivers.

-BPI’s November newsletter is available for download.
+BPI’s December newsletter is available for download.
 You may download it here!

 Our Services